Cars, Cars and Cars

 Alex's passion is cars and it really comes across on TV.

 He writes and presents the 'The Car Years' on ITV4, an entertaining mix of fascinating stories, social history, brilliant archive footage, and banter with co-host Vicki Butler-Henderson.
-The first series was a big success and the extended second series starts in July 2021.
+The first series was a big success and the extended second series can be found on the ITVHub.

 Alex's first TV job was as a researcher on 'Top Gear' (BBC), where he also made his presenting debut.
 Since then he's presented 'The Classic Car Show' on Channel 5 and 'Classic Car Club' on Discovery.

 He may have mentioned he drives a TR7.